nesl/AI-Collab/README.md

 2. Access through the web browser to the address provided by the HTTPS server and accept the certificate
 3. Try again running **server_command** and it should work!

-## AI controller
+## AI Controller

 The **ai_controller.py** program uses an HTTPS server to negotiate the WebRTC parameters.
 Socket.IO is used for normal commmunication with the simulator server.
 The controller uses the same API functions defined in the [Magnebot repository](https://github.com/alters-mit/magnebot/blob/main/doc/manual/magnebot/actions.md).
-To receive occupancy maps instead of camera images, you can run the **ai_controller.py** program as `python ai_controller.py --use-occupancy`, this way you don't need to make use of the HTTPS server.
+To receive occupancy maps of a certain view radius instead of camera images, you can run the **ai_controller.py** program as `python ai_controller.py --use-occupancy --view-radius <number>`, this way you don't need to make use of the HTTPS server.
 A sample controller is coded in the **controller** function.

+### Occupancy Maps

+For occupancy maps, the map is divided into cells of the size defined in **simulator/config.yaml**.
+The parameter *view_radius* specifies how many of these cells will conform the current view around the magnebot being controlled.
+The next values conform the occupancy map:

+*-1: Map boundaries
+*0: No obstacle present
+*1: Ambient obstacle (wall)
+*2: Manipulable object
+*3: Magnebot
+*5: Magnebot being controlled

+Note: Right now for some reason there are 1 values around the magnebot

 ## Interface